Profit and loss charts

-The P/L (Profit & Loss) chart helps you visualize an option strategy’s theoretical profits or losses at expiration.
-This is a great way to gain some insight into any particular options strategy before you enter into a position.
+You can use the profit and loss (P/L) chart to visualize an option strategy’s theoretical profits or losses at expiration.
+This is a great way to gain some insight into a particular options strategy before you enter into a position.

 Keeping track of your breakeven is another important factor.
 Assuming you hold the position to expiration, this is the price the underlying stock must be above or below in order to potentially make money at expiration.
 Helpfully, this includes any premium paid or collected when the position was established.